LivelyKernel/lively4-core/doc/journal/2021-02-24.md/index.md

 ### Reverse Engineering

-Copy some drawio content and past it into a workspace...
+Copy some drawio content and paste it into a workspace...

 ```javascript
 import XML from "src/client/xml.js"